rohithsantosh13/Java_programs/README.md

 $onesBinary.java(Basic problem) --> count the number of ones on a given number by converting them to binary Number.

-$stac.java-->stack geniric implementation in java.
+$stac.java-->stack generic implementation in java.

 $threadingUsingimplimentation.java --> operating threads by using impliments.

 $threading.java -->operating threads by usings extends(inheritance).

 $validateEmail.java --> program to validate email address.